desolateMesh/NutriPlanAI-Published/README.md

 - **Goal Classifier**: A TensorFlow model using Hugging Face Transformers is located in `backend/models/goal_classifier_model/` and `backend/models/tokenizer/`.
 - **Feedback Model**: A scikit-learn model in `backend/app/core/feedback.py` adapts meal scoring based on user feedback.

-## Contributing

-Contributions are welcome!
-Please follow the standard Git workflow:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes.
-4. Commit your changes following conventional commit messages.
-5. Push your branch.
-6. Open a Pull Request.

 ## License